-8.47.9 byte_math Keyword
+6.43.8 byte_math Keyword

-- Suricata accepts dce as an endian value or as a separate keyword. endian dce or dce are equivalent. - Suricata's rule parser rejects rules that repeat keywords in a single rule.
+- Suricata accepts doe as an endian value or as a separate keyword, endian doe or doe are equivalent. - Suricata's rule parser rejects rules that repeat keywords in a single rule.
 E.g., byte_math: endian big, endian little. - Suricata's rule parser accepts rvalue values of 0 to the maximum uint32 value.
-Snort rejects rvalue values of 0 and requires values to be between [1..max-uint32 value]. - Suricata will never match if there's a zero divisor.
-Division by 0 is undefined.
+Snort rejects rvalue values of 0 and requires values to be between [1..max-uint32 value].